awslabs/containers-cost-allocation-dashboard/README.md

 6. Set "Window size (number)" to "4", set "Window size (unit)" to "Days", and click "CONTINUE".<br />
 Notice that any value that is less than "4" in the "Window size (number)" will miss some data.
 7. Select "Timezone" and "Start time".<br />
-Notice that these options set the refresh schedule.
+Notice that these options set the refresh schedule.<br />
-The refresh schedule should be at least 2 hours after the K8s CronJob schedule.
+The refresh schedule should be at least 2 hours after the K8s CronJob schedule.<br />
-This is because 1 hour after the CronJob runs, the AWS Glue Crawler runs.
+This is because 1 hour after the CronJob runs, the AWS Glue Crawler runs.<br />
 8. Set the "Frequency" to "Daily" and click "SAVE"

 ### Share the Dashboard with Users

-To share the dashboard with users, for them to be able to view it and create Analysis from it, see the following link: https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/postdeploymentsteps/share/
+To share the dashboard with users, for them to be able to view it and create Analysis from it, see the following link:<br />
+https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/postdeploymentsteps/share/

 ### Create an Analysis from the Dashboard